A True Story

 Ben Carson is a retired paediatrician who became an overnight success in 1987 after leading a 70-member team in separating Siamese twins conjoined in the head.
 He is currently serving in the Donald Trump administration as the Secretary of Housing & Urban Development.

 But Ben Carson rise to fame and fortune wasn't a walk in the park.
-His parents separated when he was eight after which he moved in with his mother who sometimes had to work on more than two poorly paying jobs to sustain her family of two sons.
+His parents separated when he was eight after which he moved in with his mother who sometimes had to work on more than two low-paying jobs to sustain her family of two sons.

 Perhaps as a result of that separation, Ben Carson started out poorly in school.
-He also had a terrible temper in his teenage years which made him almost commit murder on one occasion a friend angered him.
-Ben Carson lunged a pen-knife at his friend but luckily, it hit him on the buckle of his belt, so no bodily harm was done.
+He also had a terrible temper in his teenage years which made him almost commit murder on one occasion when a friend of his angered him.
+Ben Carson lunged a pen-knife at the friend but luckily, it hit him on the buckle of his belt, so no bodily harm was done.

 Ben Carson life changed for the better when he was in 5th Grade after he, under instructions from his mother, reduced the time he spent watching television and instead started reading books borrowed from a local library.
-That effort paid off handsomely because he bubbled from the bottom to the top of his class in academic rankings, a big boost to his self-esteem.
+That effort paid off handsomely, for he bubbled from the bottom to the top of his class in academic rankings, an improvement that greatly boosted his self-esteem.

 But when Ben Carson got into high school, his academic performance went on a tailspin as he tried to keep up with peer pressure.
 He managed to recover from that backsliding in time to earn acceptance letters from Yale and Harvard colleges.
 He chose to matriculate at Yale.